huggingface/Google-Cloud-Containers/examples/cloud-run/tgi-deployment/README.md

 All Cloud Run services are deployed privately by default, which means that they can't be accessed without providing authentication credentials in the request headers.
 These services are secured by IAM and are only callable by Project Owners, Project Editors, and Cloud Run Admins and Cloud Run Invokers.

-In this case, a couple of alternatives to enable developer access will be showcased; while the other use cases are out of the scope of this example, as those are either not secure due to the authentication being disabled (for public access scenarios), or require additional setup for a production-ready scenarios (service-to-service authentication, end-user access).
+In this case, a couple of alternatives to enable developer access will be showcased; while the other use cases are out of the scope of this example, as those are either not secure due to the authentication being disabled (for public access scenarios), or require additional setup for production-ready scenarios ([service-to-service authentication](https://cloud.google.com/run/docs/authenticating/service-to-service), [end-user access](https://cloud.google.com/run/docs/authenticating/end-users)).

 > [!NOTE]
 > The alternatives mentioned below are for development scenarios, and should not be used in production-ready scenarios as is.
 The approach below is following the guide defined in [Cloud Run Documentation - Authenticate Developers](https://cloud.google.com/run/docs/authenticating/developers); but you can find every other guide as mentioned above in [Cloud Run Documentation - Authentication overview](https://cloud.google.com/run/docs/authenticating/overview).